XXLMandalorian013/PowerShellScripts/LocalScripts/Templates/Write-Script-Steps/ReadMe.md

-# Write-ErrorLog.ps1
+# Write-Script-Steps.ps1

 ## SYNOPSIS

-A function that captures errors in a script and outputs it to a .txt.
+A function that captures each part of a scripts steps by outputs it to a .txt.

 ## DESCRIPTION

-Writes-Error to the console and creates a error log .txt captureing the issue.
-The script will stop and exit upon getting an error.
+Writes verbosly to the console and creates a error log .txt captureing each compleated step of a script.

 Write everything in a Try/Catch and or Finally CMDLet to capture the error output.